Vilis Hāzners: World War II

-After Germany launched its invasion of the U.S.S.R. on 21 June 1941, the KGB in Rīga took Hāzners in on June 25, ostensibly for a brief interview.
-However, arriving at the KGB station, Hāzners was arrested and isolated.
-The KGB questioned him and demanded he identify anti-Soviet elements, but Hāzners refused.
-He was taken away and incarcerated at the Central Prison, where he was threatened, beaten, and forced to affix his signature to his own death sentence.
-Fortunately, Hāzners and several other prisoners managed to escape on June 30 as the Soviets began their retreat ahead of the German capture of Rīga the following day.
+After Germany launched its invasion of the Soviet Union on 21 June 1941, the NKVD in Rīga arrested Hāzners on 25 June.
+The interrogators demanded he identify anti-Soviet elements but Hāzners refused.
+Hāzners and several other prisoners managed to escape on 30 June as the Soviets began their retreat ahead of the German capture of Rīga the following day.

-After a year of brutal occupation, the arrival of the Germans was initially greeted as a liberation by many Latvians.
+After a year of brutal Soviet occupation, the arrival of the Germans was initially greeted as a liberation by many Latvians.
 The Latvian national anthem played on the radio.
 Hāzners joined partisan forces along the Vidzeme shore ensuring the Russian retreat was complete.
 Hāzners subsequently performed adjutant duties for Colonel Voldemars Veiss.
-He became involved in coordinating Latvian military participation in front-lines combat on the Eastern Front.
+He became involved in coordinating Latvian military participation in front-line combat on the Eastern Front.
 In October 1942 Hāzners was appointed county chief of Abrene.

-Hāzners resigned his county position in May, 1943 and joined the Latvian Legion, 15th Waffen Grenadier Division of the SS (1st Latvian), 32.
+Hāzners resigned his county position in May 1943 and joined the Latvian Legion, 15th Waffen Grenadier Division of the SS (1st Latvian), 32.
 Regiment as regiment commander adjutant.
 He was appointed commander of I. Battalion on 6 March 1944 but reassigned as commander of III.
 Battalion on 13 April.
 That mid-July the 32.
 Regiment was forced to retreat from positions in Opochka along the banks of the Velikaya River; the battalion was reorganized as part of the Kārlis Aperāts battle group.
 On 18 July 1944, battalion commander Lieutenant Colonel Aperāts was mortally wounded in battle near the town of Mozulyu and handed his command over to Hāzners, who with the five dozen or so surviving soldiers and officers he now led managed to cross a swamp and break out from the Russian forces surrounding them.
 For his heroism, Hāzners was awarded the Ehrenblatt des Heeres (Honour Roll Clasp of the Army).

 On 20 August 1944, Hāzners was redeployed to Germany with the remnants of 32.
 Regiment, where he was promoted to the rank of major and appointed commander of the 15.
 Fusiliers Battalion.
-On 26 January 1945, Hāzners was wounded in action at Immenheim and sent to Denmark for recovery, where he remained until the end of the war.
+On 26 January 1945, Hāzners was wounded in action at Mrocza (Immenheim) and sent to Denmark for recovery, where he remained until the end of the war.